suhlig/nginx-timeout-spike/README.markdown

 # Notes

-* nginx works with absolute file names only ([except relative to the --prefix passed at compile time](http://nginx.org/en/docs/configure.html)), thus we need to generate the nginx.conf at start.
-This is done in the `Procfile`.
+* nginx works with absolute file names only ([except relative to the --prefix passed at compile time](http://nginx.org/en/docs/configure.html)), thus we need to generate the `nginx.conf` at start.
+This is done in  `bin/nginx_ctl`.